-- a) The Dean shall allocate the proportion of the Faculty Member's workload that is assigned to Research, Teaching and Service in an annual workload plan. - b) The Annual Workload Plan for each Faculty Member shall be assigned by his or her Dean after consultation with the Faculty Member.
-The Dean shall then provide each Member of the Faculty an opportunity to respond to his or her tentative assignment before the Dean finalizes the workload assignments.
-Specific teaching assignments will be finalized before July 1st.
-If a Faculty Member encounters difficulty with the workload plan assigned by the Dean he/she shall indicate to the Dean within ten (10) Days of receiving the plan, that a meeting is necessary to discuss possible revisions to the plan.
+- a) The Dean shall allocate the proportion of the Faculty Member's workload that is assigned to Research, Teaching, and Service in an annual workload plan. - b) The annual workload plan for each Faculty Member shall be assigned by the Dean after consultation with the Faculty Member.
+The Dean shall then provide each Faculty Member of the Faculty an opportunity to respond to their tentative assignment before the Dean finalizes the workload assignments.
+Specific Teaching assignments will be finalized before July 1st.
+If a Faculty Member encounters difficulty with the workload plan assigned by the Dean, the Faculty Member shall indicate to the Dean within ten (10) Days of receiving the plan that a meeting is necessary to discuss possible revisions to the plan. - c) The Teaching workload for a Faculty Member who is an Assistant Professor in their first year of employment in a University tenure-track position shall be the equivalent of three (3) standard courses. - d) Faculty Members' Teaching workloads may vary.
+The normal course load for a Faculty Member with a 40% Teaching load responsibility is the equivalent of a maximum of four (4) standard courses per year.
+In assigning this component of a Faculty Member's workload and whether there will be any variation in the number of courses, the Dean shall consider the following factors: - i. the career stage of the Faculty Member; - ii. the Faculty Member's area of expertise; - iii. class size; - iv. the number of separate courses taught by the Faculty Member; - v. the number of scheduled contact hours per course; - vi. whether or not the Faculty Member has ever taught the material before; - vii. whether or not the material or course being taught is newly developed; - viii. whether the mode of delivery for the course has been changed; - ix. what is appropriate and reasonable for the discipline; - x. the number of hours of student counseling and student project supervising per course; - xi. the extent of teaching support provided by teaching assistants, markers, lab supervisors, and similar personnel; and - xii. supervising graduate students, capstone students, internships, independent study students and clinical supervisions. - e) If circumstances require the Dean to change the assigned workload less than two (2) months prior to the start of the course, the Dean shall meet with the Faculty Member to discuss the appropriate adjustments in light of the factors listed in Article 16.05 d) above.

-- c) The Teaching workload for a Faculty Member who is an Assistant Professor in his/her first year of employment in a University tenure track position shall be the equivalent of three (3) standard courses. - d) The Faculty Members' Teaching workloads may vary.
-The normal course load for a Faculty Member with a 40% teaching load responsibility is the equivalent of a maximum of four (4) standard courses per year.
-In assigning this component of a Faculty Member's workload and whether there will be any variation in the number of courses, the Dean shall consider the following factors: - i. the career stage of the Faculty Member; - ii. the Faculty Member's area of expertise; - iii. class size: - iv. the number of separate courses taught by the Faculty Member; - v. the number of scheduled contact hours per course; - vi. whether or not the Faculty Member has ever taught the material before; - vii. whether or not the material or course being taught is newly developed; - viii. whether the mode of delivery for the course has been changed; - ix. what is appropriate and reasonable for the discipline; - x. the number of hours of student counseling and student project supervising per course; - xi. the extent of teaching support provided by teaching assistants, markers, lab supervisors, and similar personnel; and - xii. supervising graduate students, capstone students, internships, independent study students and clinical supervisions. - e) If circumstances require the Dean to change the assigned workload less than two (2) months prior to the start of the course, he/she shall meet with the Faculty Member to discuss the appropriate adjustments in light of the factors listed in 16.05 b) above. - f) By agreement between the Faculty Member and the Dean, a Faculty Member may undertake up to one (1) overload course per Academic Year for a reduced teaching load assignment no later than the following Academic Year, or for an overload payment.
+f) By agreement between the Faculty Member and the Dean, a Faculty Member may undertake up to one (1) overload course per Academic Year for a reduced Teaching load assignment no later than the following Academic Year, or for an overload payment.